saitejapaturu/vehicle-booking-system/README.md

 # vehicle-booking
-A java program to book vehicles.
+A java program to book and maintain different types of vehicles.